-This is the stage when a pupil continues to have difficulties and everybody involved feels it has become necessary to involve outside agencies who can support and help with advice on new IEP's, provide more specialist assessment, suggest new strategies and possibly offer specialist support or activities.
+This is the stage when a pupil continues to have difficulties and everybody involved feels it has become necessary to write an 'SEN Support Plan' in line with the Code of Practice.
+This is where recommendations of further support, possibly from outside agencies would be made.
+The plan is always family centred.
+It ensures that earlier decisions and actions are revisited, refined and revised with a growing understanding of needs and of what supports the child in making good progress and securing good outcomes.
+It draws on more detailed approaches, more frequent review and more specialist expertise in successive cycles in order to match interventions to the identified and assessed need.
 A request for help from external services will usually follow a decision taken by The Head of Learning Support and colleagues in consultation with the parent/s at a review meeting.
 The triggers for referral for seeking help from outside agencies could be that, despite receiving an individual programme and/or concentrated support, the child:

-- continues to make little or no progress in specific areas over a long period; - continues to work substantially below that expected of children of a similar age; - has emotional or behavioural difficulties which greatly interfere with the child's own learning or that of the group; - has sensory or physical needs and requires additional equipment or regular visits for direct intervention or advice by practitioners from a specialist service; - has ongoing communication or inter action difficulties that impede the development of social relationships and cause barriers to learning.
+- continues to make little or no progress in specific areas over a long period; - continues to work substantially below that expected of children of a similar age; - has emotional or behavioural difficulties which greatly interfere with the child's own learning or that of the group; - has sensory or physical needs and requires additional equipment or regular visits for direct intervention or advice by practitioners from a specialist service; - has ongoing communication or interaction difficulties that impede the development of social relationships and cause barriers to learning. - needs signposting onto the General Development Assessment (GDA) pathway for a possible diagnosis of autism or ADHD